bluebird75/klotski/INSTALL.md

 You must have python already installed on your computer.

-Klotski install itself through pip:
+Use pip to install klotski:

     pip install klotski

 To play:

     python -m klotski